Sumire Uesaka: 2000-2009: Early modeling work

-When Uesaka was 8 years old, she was scouted by Space Craft Agency's junior talent division on her way home from taking the STEP Eiken exams.
+When Uesaka was eight years old, she was scouted by Space Craft Agency's junior talent division on her way home from taking the STEP Eiken exams.
 In the same year, she made her first media appearance in a Vidal Sassoon commercial, becoming the first Japanese person featured in the company's advertisements.
 Uesaka continued making appearances in commercials, such as Shin Megami Tensei: Devil Children – Book of Fire in 2003 and Vicks in 2009.

 2011-present: Voice acting career

 In April 2011, at the age of 19, Uesaka decided to pursue voice acting and transferred to Space Craft's voice acting division.
 She auditioned for the anime adaptation of Listen to Me, Girls.
 I Am Your Father!, winning the role of Sora Takanashi, which was her first leading role in voice acting.

 She voiced Nonna in Girls und Panzer and was a guest at J-Fest in Russia in November 2013.

 Since October 2011, she has been the radio personality on the web radio program A&G NEXT GENERATION Lady Go!!.

-On September 4, 2020, she announced that she has left Space Craft Entertainment and would become a freelancer.
+On September 4, 2020, she announced that she had left Space Craft Entertainment and would become a freelancer.
 On March 1, 2021, she announced that she would be joining the agency Voice Kit.

 Other ventures

 Modeling

-Uesaka is a fan of lolita fashion and used to wear it when she first started voice acting professionally.
+Uesaka is a fan of lolita fashion and wore it when she started voice acting professionally.
 Since 2011, Uesaka has modeled for Baby, the Stars Shine Bright and made guest appearances at their events.
 She also modeled for the brand during their fashion runway events.
 In addition, she has also modeled for Metamorphose temps de fille.
 Uesaka has modeled in lolita fashion publications, such as Gothic & Lolita Bible, Kera, Harajuku Pop and Lapin Labyrinthe.
 In 2024, she produced a themed café called Twilight Rouge, with the outfits designed by lolita fashion brand Victorian Maiden.

 Professional wrestling

-Uesaka made her professional wrestling debut during DDT Pro-Wrestling's DDT Las Vegas Series ~ Neshin ~ event on April 20, 2025, where she won the Ironman Heavymetalweight Championship for a short period of time.
+Uesaka made her professional wrestling debut during DDT Pro-Wrestling's DDT Las Vegas Series ~ Neshin ~ event on April 20, 2025, where she won the Ironman Heavymetalweight Championship for a short time.
+On March 29, 2026, she regained the Ironman Heavymetalweight Championship.